BRCAChallenge/brca-exchange/pipeline/README.md

  * download http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz to $BRCA_RESOURCES and uncompress
  * download http://hgdownload.cse.ucsc.edu/gbdb/hg19/liftOver/hg19ToHg38.over.chain.gz to $BRCA_RESOURCES.
 There is no need to uncompress it.
  * Download brca1_hg38.txt, brca2_hg38.txt, brca1_hg19.txt and brca2_hg19.txt from http://hgwdev.soe.ucsc.edu/~cline/BRCA/resources/ to $BRCA_RESOURCES
+ * download the latest available version of BRCA2.txt from the lovd subdirectory and move it into $BRCA_RESOURCES (can be found on the production VM)
  * install postgresql
  * install the leiden cleanup package at http://leiden-open-variation-database-lovd-cleanup.readthedocs.io/en/latest/index.html (NOTE: this can be problematic, please submit an issue if you encounter errors with the leiden package)
  * pip install git+https://github.com/counsyl/hgvs.git